David-Manning/prompt-library-public/README.md

-# prompt-library-public
+# Prompt Library (Public)

-My prompts, available to the world
+My prompts, available to the world.
+Some private prompts are kept in [this](https://github.com/David-Manning/prompt-library) repo.